Lesson 1 of 6

 SUMMARY

-First Chronicles begins with nine chapters of genealogies from Adam to the Chronicler’s postexilic community.
+First Chronicles begins with nine chapters of genealogies from the formation of Adam to the Chronicler’s own postexilic period.
 This is followed by a report of the tragic death of Saul, Israel’s first king, and a long description of the reign of David.
-David is presented as an ideal king, chosen by God and promised an eternal dynasty, who piously cares for the ark, secures Jerusalem, and makes exhaustive preparations for the building of the temple and the organization of its worship.
+David is presented as an ideal king who piously cares for the ark, secures Jerusalem, and makes exhaustive preparations for the building of the Temple and the organization of its worship.
+These deeds reflect the Chronicler’s view that David was chosen by God to inaugurate an eternal dynasty.

 SO WHAT?

 David commands center stage in 1 Chronicles.
-He is presented in a somewhat idealized fashion in comparison with the familiar story in the books of Samuel, but this is designed to emphasize his relationship to the temple in Jerusalem and proper worship.
-Addressed to the small postexilic community who had returned from exile, David’s story is meant to be exemplary of pious leadership.
+He is presented in a somewhat idealized fashion in comparison with the familiar story in the books of Samuel, but this is designed to emphasize his relationship to the Temple in Jerusalem and proper worship.
+For those Jews who had returned to Israel from Babylonian exile, David’s story is meant to be exemplary of pious leadership.

 WHERE DO I FIND IT?

-First Chronicles is the thirteenth book in the Old Testament.
+First Chronicles is the 13th book in the Old Testament.
 It follows 2 Kings and precedes 2 Chronicles.

 WHO WROTE IT?